R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 In the unzipped SDK there is a directory called `repo` that contains a local Maven repository.
 This is where the libraries and Gradle plugin can be found.
 We need to tell Gradle to look there for plugins.

-Create or modify a file called `settings.gradle` in your project root directory so it looks like this:
+Create or modify a file called `settings.gradle` in your project root directory, so it looks like this:

 ```groovy
 pluginManagement {